GameFoundry/bsf/Documentation/Manuals/docs/01_Developer_Manuals/09_Scripting/01_mono.md

 To invoke a method you may use multiple approaches:
  - @bs::MonoMethod::invoke - Invokes the exact method to exact type it was retrieved from.
  - @bs::MonoMethod::invokeVirtual - Invokes the method polymorphically, meaning it determines the actual type of the provided managed object instance and calls an overriden method if available.
  - @bs::MonoMethod::getThunk - Returns a C++ function pointer that can be used for invoking the method, same as you would any C++ function.
 This is equivalent to **MonoMethod::invoke()** but is significantly faster.
-A helper method @ref bs::MonoUtil::invokeThunk<T, Args> "MonoUtil::invokeThunk()" is provided - it is suggested you use it instead of calling thunks manually  because it handles exceptions internally.
+A helper method @bs::MonoUtil::invokeThunk is provided - it is suggested you use it instead of calling thunks manually  because it handles exceptions internally.

 All method invocation types follow a similar format:
  - First parameter is always a **MonoObject** which corresponds to the instance of the class to execute the method on.
 If a method is static this should be null.